 - 3/4″ U-matic

 What we don’t do.
 We are not a video digitization vendor.
 We offer small-scale digitization, consulting, and educational services within a partnership model.
-If you are looking for a vendor to digitize your analog videotapes, we suggest you look elsewhere.
+If you are looking for a vendor to digitize your analog tapes or film, we suggest you look elsewhere.
 (We can provide recommended vendors upon request.)

 Before contacting us about digitization partnerships, please consider the following questions: